N1m1th1/01_Amazon_Sales_Analysis/README.md

 The project demonstrates an end to end data analysis workflow using MySQL, Excel, and Power BI.
 The data was cleaned, analyzed, and transformed into meaningful insights and an interactive dashboard.

-## Dataset
+**DATASET**

-The dataset used in this project was obtained from Kaggle.
+The dataset used in this project was sourced from Kaggle.

+Source: Kaggle
+Original Source: Amazon's official website
+License: CC BY-NC-SA 4.0

-The dataset is used for educational and analytical purposes.
-Please refer to the original Kaggle dataset page for the applicable license and terms of use.
+The dataset was used for educational and analytical purposes.
+The original dataset is attributed to its respective creator/source and is subject to the terms of the CC BY-NC-SA 4.0 license.

+For the original dataset and complete licensing information, please refer to the corresponding Kaggle dataset page.

 **TOOLS USED**